YasithCP/Something/README.md

-# Something
+# I am making my webiste on Visual Studio Code (VS Code) & publish it in github
-I am making something
+I am making a website